 Getting Over Successor/Survivor Guilt Tip 5.

 Try telling yourself that others who love you are happy for you and your success.
 It's important to keep in mind that purposely failing won't cure someone's illness or bring a person back, and it won't make others love you more or less.
 Try to think of the knowledge and success that you gained and worked for as a tribute to your family and your roots.
 If you have accomplished something great, revel in your success- you earned it.
+Don’t let anyone guilt trip you into feeling sad over making the best out of yourself.

-Guilt Complex Therapy and Treatment
+What is Guilt Complex Therapy and Other Treatment Options Available?

-In addition to trying the "Getting Over Guilt" tips above, cognitive therapy and treatment may also help.
+In addition to trying the "Getting over Guilt" tips above, cognitive therapy and treatment may also help.
 This type of therapy teaches people how to rid themselves of the thought patterns that cause guilt-whether or not an act was committed.
 People who are constantly plagued by guilt are also taught to become more aware of their attitudes and feelings, such as learning to recognize when they did something wrong and how to avoid overthinking, overgeneralizing, or overcomplicating situations.

 BetterHelp Makes Therapy Options Easy